Skip to main content

 });

-This event is fired when the Kameleoon engine just completed a SSC (Server Synchronization Call) that was initiated by the Kameleoon.API.Data.performRemoteSynchronization() method.
-This usually happens in the context of cross-device history reconciliation, Intelligent Tracking Prevention or custom data updates.
+This event triggers when the Kameleoon engine completes a Server Synchronization Call (SSC) initiated by the Kameleoon.API.Data.performRemoteSynchronization() method.
+This occurs during cross-device history reconciliation, Intelligent Tracking Prevention, or custom data updates.
 Read more about SSCs here.

 Data available in the event